 In reality, I traveled to Geneva by train.
-I received the invitation from the new Sunrise partner Dreamscape that recently converted an old cinema in downtown Geneva into a modern VR adventure center.
+I received the invitation from the Sunrise partner Dreamscape that converted an old cinema in downtown Geneva into a modern VR adventure center.
 This is where I meet Caecilia Charbonnier, co-founder of Dreamscape.
 She recalls the early days in 2015. «Back then, there were a lot of limitations in the virtual world,» she recounts. «You had to be seated, you were alone, and you couldn’t see your figure or touch things.» Caecilia wanted to change that.
 Together with her colleagues at Artanim, her foundation dedicated to developing motion capture technologies, she invented a technology that allows people to enjoy completely new VR experiences.
 Step inside a movie with other people, move around it freely, communicate, touch things, see your own body in a different form and experience it with all your senses – Caecilia’s dream has become reality.

 We have barely arrived in 19th century Geneva when dusk sets in.
 We grab oil lamps to continue exploring our surroundings.
 A cat brushes against my legs.
 The stars are shining above us, we’re standing by a river, the scenery is magical – until we suddenly hear an explosion.
 For a moment we can’t see a thing; someone shouts at us to flee.
 Right now, I can’t tell you the miraculous way in which we managed to escape and make our way back to the present day.
 All I can say is the 25-minute experience was over in a flash.